RegMix: Data Mixing Augmentation for Regression: Experiments

-We further compare \method{} and Original Mixup on the {\sf Product} dataset by plotting the model training convergence speed on top of the augmented data (Fig.~\ref{fig:convergencecomparison}).
-For Original Mixup, we evaluate two scenarios: when we use the entire mixed data or take a random sample of the mixed data that has the same size as \method{}'s augmented data.
+We further compare \method{} and Mixup on the {\sf Product} dataset by plotting the model training convergence speeds on top of the augmented data (Fig.~\ref{fig:convergencecomparison}).
+For Mixup, we evaluate two scenarios: when we use the entire mixed data or take a random sample of the mixed data that has the same size as \method{}'s augmented data for a fair comparison.
 As a result, the convergence is much faster when the model is trained on \method{}'s augmented data.
-In addition, \method{} scales well against increasing training set sizes on the {\sf Synthetic} dataset (Fig.~\ref{fig:runtime_size}).

-\subsection{K Nearest Neighbor Options}
+\paragraph{K Nearest Neighbor Options}

-We investigate how changing the kNN options $N$ affects \method{}'s performance in Table~\ref{tbl:knnoptions} using the {\sf NO2} and {\sf Product} datasets.
-The other dataset results are similar and shown in Sec.~\ref{appendix:knnoptions}.
+We investigate how changing the kNN options $N$ affects \method{}'s performance in Table~\ref{tbl:knnoptions}.
 For each dataset, we compare its default series with other possible series.
 We also fix the entire runtime by using the same number of epochs, so we only need to compare the model performances.
 We observe that providing more kNN options improves \method{}'s performance, but only to a certain extent.
 Adding options unnecessarily may actually result in lower performances as the best options are more difficult to find within the same time.
 Hence, \method{} performs best with a modest number of options.

-\subsection{Comparison with RNN Controller}
+\paragraph{Comparison with RNN Controller}